BlueBrain/bluebrain.github.com/_projects/Brion-1.9.md

 Brion provides two libraries Brion and Brain.
 The former is a collection of file readers and writers intended for low level access to the data model.
-The latter is a set of higher level classes that wrap low level data objects with a more user friendly API.
+The latter is a set of higher level classes that wrap low level data objects with a use-case oriented API.

 ## IO library